-Eligibility is defined by the employer as defined in Appendix II of the University of Colorado Health and Welfare Plan, found at www.becolorado.org/trust..
-The employee must contact the Employer for the minimum number of hours that must be worked per week and other requirements to qualify for benefits.
+An employee who has a regular work week, a Regent Board member, or a special category retiree as specified in the Plan Document is eligible to enroll for benefits as a Subscriber.
+The employee must contact the employer for the minimum number of hours that must be worked per week and other requirements to qualify for benefits.